Flat plumbing basket and contact structure: Tabulation

-{\bf Acknowledgements: } The second author would like to thank the members of Knotting Nagoya in Nagoya Institute of Technology in June 24--25, 2017.
+{\bf Acknowledgements: } The second author would like to thank the members of Knotting Nagoya at Nagoya Institute of Technology in June 24--25, 2017.
 In particular, the second author wishes to express his gratitude to Mikami Hirasawa and Susumu Hirose for many helpful comments, data of flat plumbing baskets and their encouragements.
-The first author was supported by JSPS KAKENHI Grant number 15K17540,16H02145.
-The second author was supported by JSPS KAKENHI Grant number 16H07230.
+The first author was supported by JSPS KAKENHI Grant numbers JP15K17540 and JP16H02145.
+The second author was supported by JSPS KAKENHI Grant numbers JP16H07230 and JP18K13416.